 Driving distance from Toronto to Stratford = 100 minutes

-Within a little more than an hour west of Toronto, you can find yourself in one of these pretty small towns.
-There is nothing better than spontaneously hitting the road and spending the day in a small town in Ontario where life is a little simpler and bit more charming.
-Let me know in the comments if there are other small towns west of Toronto that are worthy of adding to this list.
+Within a little more than an hour west of Toronto, you can find yourself in one of the prettiest towns in Ontario.
+There’s nothing better than spontaneously hitting the road and spending the day in a small town in Ontario where life is a little simpler and a bit more charming.
+Happy exploring!